msergei/nextcloud/README.md

 ## How to install?

-- You need install docker and docker-compose.
+- You need to install docker and docker-compose.
 Please use official manuals.

 - Download or clone repo:
 ```